percona/pxb-docs/docs/create-partial-backup.md

 ## The `--databases` and `-–databases-file` options

-The \` –databases\` option accepts a space-separated list of the databases and tables to back up in the `databasename[.tablename]` format.
-In addition to this list, make sure to specify the `mysql`, `sys`, and
+The `--databases` option accepts a comma-separated list of database names.
+To include all tables in a database, add `.*` after the database name (for example, `mydb.*`).
+Regular expressions are not supported.

-`performance_schema` databases.
-These databases are required when restoring the databases using xtrabackup –copy-back.
+In addition to your selected databases, make sure to specify the `mysql`, `sys`, and `performance_schema` databases.
+These databases are required when restoring the databases using xtrabackup `--copy-back`.

 !!! note